cscorley/dissertation/chapters/5_discussion/3_combo.md

 #### Summary

-As shown in results Section \ref{sec:combo-results}, there are affects of choosing differing text sources.
+As shown in results Section \ref{sec:combo-results}, there are effects of choosing differing text sources.
 We have discussed each of these text sources, comparing configurations that include a particular source to the equivalent configuration that excludes that same source.
 Our results and discussion